hashicorp/terraform-provider-consul/website/docs/r/node.html.markdown

 The following arguments are supported:

 * `address` - (Required) The address of the node being added to, or referenced in the catalog.
 * `name` - (Required) The name of the node being added to, or referenced in the catalog.
 * `datacenter` - (Optional) The datacenter to use.
 This overrides the agent's default datacenter and the datacenter in the provider setup.
 * `meta` - (Optional, map) Key/value pairs that are associated with the node.
+* `partition` - (Optional, Enterprise Only) The partition the node is associated with.

 ## Attributes Reference